 The \gls{FOM} is integrated in time using a \gls{RK4} scheme with $\Delta t = 0.025$.
-Each 16 time steps we save a snapshot of $u(x,t)$ for the construction of the \gls{ROM} basis.
-The snapshots collected in the interval $t = [0,12]$ are used as training data, the interval $t = (16,20]$ is used as validation data, and the interval $t= (20,40]$ is used to test the extrapolation capabilities of the \glspl{ROM}.
-The \glspl{ROM} are also integrated in time explicitly using a \gls{RK4} scheme.
-However, for the \acrshort{LO-POD} \gls{ROM} we resort to the implicit Crank-Nicolson method, see \cite{FEM_book}, to limit the computational cost.
-This scheme allows us to obtain second order accuracy in time, while only solving a single linear system each time step, instead of each evaluation of \eqref{eq:ROM} in the \gls{RK4} scheme.
-To solve the resulting system efficiently we employ an LU-decomposition \cite{MITTAL2002131_LU}.
+Every 16 time steps, we save a snapshot of $u(x,t)$ for the construction of the \gls{ROM} basis. \R{comment_9}\revone{Note that the performance of the \glspl{ROM} converge to the \gls{FOM}, when doing the Galerkin projection.
+To resolve this closure, models can be included in the \gls{ROM} \cite{snyder2022reducedordermodelclosures}.} The snapshots collected in the interval $t = [0,12]$ are used as training data, the interval $t = (16,20]$ is used as validation data, and the interval $t= (20,40]$ is used to test the extrapolation capabilities of the \glspl{ROM}.
+The \glspl{ROM} are also integrated in time explicitly using a \gls{RK4} scheme. \R{comment_11b}However, for the \acrshort{LO-POD} \gls{ROM} we resort to the implicit Crank-Nicolson method, see \cite{FEM_book}, to limit the computational cost.
+This scheme enables us to achieve second-order accuracy in time, while solving only a single linear system at each time step, rather than at each evaluation of \eqref{eq:ROM} in the \gls{RK4} scheme.
+To solve the resulting system efficiently, we employ an LU-decomposition \cite{MITTAL2002131_LU}.
 This is required, as the \acrshort{LO-POD} basis is non-orthogonal, i.e. $\mathbf{S} \neq \mathbf{I}$.

-Regarding the subdomain decomposition we use the fact that the \gls{FOM} is discretized on a uniform grid.
-In this way we can simply subdivide the domain uniformly into subregions.
-For \gls{L-POD} this results in a straightforward decomposition.
-For \acrshort{LO-POD} the decomposition is chosen such that each subdomain overlaps with its 4 neighboring subdomains which share a vertex in the middle of the considered domain.
+Regarding the subdomain decomposition, we use the fact that the \gls{FOM} is discretized on a uniform grid.
+In this way, we can simply subdivide the domain uniformly into subdomains.
+For \gls{L-POD}, this results in a straightforward decomposition.
+For \acrshort{LO-POD} the decomposition is chosen such that each subdomain overlaps with its four neighboring subdomains which share a vertex in the middle of the considered domain.
 This is depicted in Figure \ref{fig:LO-decomp}.